tendermint/spec/spec/reactors/block_sync/msgs.md

 `StatusRequest` requests the status of a node (Height & Base).

-- `Height` requests the current height of a peer
+- `Height` requests the highest block a node has
 - `Base`  requests the lowest block height a node has

 ```protobuf